 Featuring employees in your brand’s accounts in such an authentic way encourages community-building.

-5. Company facts and statistics
+5. Company news and statistics

-6. #FunFact posts
+6. #FunFact content ideas

 “Welcome to the team” posts help make new starters feel welcome and foster the feeling of family in a company, while also showing potential employees that you are actively hiring.